 - Do they prefer virtual food drives or traditional food drives?

-- Should you drop off your donations, or will they pick them up?
+- Do you drop off food donations or do they pick them up?

-- Select dates to begin and end your food drive: Food drives can last however long you’d like, but most food banks recommend running your drive for at least two weeks.
+- Collect donations for two weeks: Food drives can last however long you’d like, but most food banks recommend running your drive for at least two weeks.

-- Deliver your donations to your food bank: Some food banks will pick up donations directly.
+- Drop-off your donations: Some food banks will pick up donations directly.
 However, many food banks cannot pick up your food drive donations and will ask you to deliver them to their warehouse.